 I've worked on FDA regulated software that had strict guidelines for documentation.
 So, I'm familiar with the rigorous level of detail and documentation needed for projects with government involvement.

 Storycards with mockups are the best way to document the design in full detail.
 Because they capture low-level requirements, developers are able to estimate at a much higher confidence level.
+The key to storycard writing is to make it digestible for development but to always provide value to the end user.

 Screenplays are a great tool for quickly conveying the designs to developers and other stakeholders.
 This shows of the new workflows based on the pages and interactions.
 It is the best tool for sharing the user's new story and experience with the team.